Australian ex-PM Rudd calls for inquiry into Murdoch media dominance

 “There is no such thing as a level playing field anymore,” Rudd said.

-News Corp this year booked a $931 million writedown on its stake in Australian broadcast business Foxtel, which has been losing subscribers to streaming giants like Netflix Inc, at the same time as its Australian newspapers have been ceding advertisers to Facebook and Google.
+News Corp this year booked a $931 million writedown on its stake in Australian broadcast business Foxtel, which has been losing subscribers to streaming giants like Netflix Inc NFLX.O, at the same time as its Australian newspapers have been ceding advertisers to Facebook FB.O and Google GOOGL.O.

 Reporting by Sonali Paul; Editing by Ana Nicolaci da Costa and William Mallard